GameVogue/RimTTRPG/RimTTRPG/Rules/Psycasting.md

 **Solar Pinhole**
 *Generate a microscopic skipgate linked to the core of a nearby star.
 Solar material leaks through the pinprick in spacetime, illuminating and warming the surrounding area with daylight until it closes.*
 Creates daylight and heat in a 12 tile radius for 5 days.
 Can be cast up to 25 tiles away.
-The microscopic skipgate is too small t
+The microscopic skipgate is too small to interact with solid objects or entities.

+**Blinding Pulse**
+*Induce noise in the visual centers of the brain, obscuring vision of everyone near the target point.*
+Reduces vision of organic entities for 30 seconds within a 7 tile radius, which can be cast up to 25 tiles away.
+Blinded entities have a +3 applied to their Chance To Hit threshold when making a ranged attack.

+**Water Skip**
+*Douse a target in water, extinguishing fires.
+The water is archotechnologically skipped from distant bodies of water or underground aquifers.*
+Creates a brief downpour of water in a 6 tile radius, extinguishing fires and otherwise soaking anything in the area.
+Can be cast up to 25 tiles away.

+**Beckon**
+*Psychically command the target to approach the caster.*
+Forces one organic entity up to 20 tiles away to move towards the caster.
+The target is unable to take any actions on their turn except for movement.
+Lasts for 10 seconds or until the target is struck by an attack.